Grubba27/pocket-ts/README.md

 $ npm install
 $ npm start
 ```
-Go to the pocket page and add a record (click the button).
+Go to the pocket page and add a record (click the button) and make sure that the collection name is in `sqlite.json`.
 now run in your front end terminal:

 ```bash